 Haas, Nicholas, and Prabin B. Khadka.
 “If They Endorse It, I Can’t Trust It: How Out-Group Leader Endorsements Undercut Public Support for Civil War Peace Settlements.”
-American Journal of Political Science (forthcoming).
+American Journal of Political Science (2020).
+Monkey Cage, Data.

 Shiffman, Gary M., and Prabin B. Khadka.
 “The Onset Versus the Continuation of Insurgency in Nepal, a Single Country, District-Level Analysis.”
 In Ethnic Conflict, Civil War and Cost of Conflict, pp. 99-130.
 Emerald Group Publishing Limited, 2011.

 “If I Can’t Patrol, You’are Not Safe: COVID-19, Peacekeeper Mobility, and Violence in Africa,” with Nicholas Haas (Aarhus University) Under review.